Theodore BeauchaineWilliam K. Warren Foundation Professor

 - +1 574-631-3910

-Professor Beauchaine is open to mentoring graduate students in the fall.
+Professor Beauchaine is open to admitting graduate students for fall 2024 matriculation.

 Research and teaching interests